Georgia’s areas of practice are tax, employment, and sports law with a particular specialism in the cross-over between tax and employment.

 "She is becoming a notable practitioner in tax litigation." - Tax: VAT, Legal 500 2020

-She has a strong practice in tax litigation, regularly receiving instructions from both HMRC and the taxpayer, in the Court of Appeal, High Court, Upper Tribunal (Tax) and First-tier Tribunal.
-Her main areas of specialism are employment-related taxes, residency and domicile, with a particular expertise in employment status and the applicability of the intermediaries legislation (known as IR35), regularly representing and advising taxpayers on these issues.
-She is appointed to the Attorney General's Panel of Counsel (C Panel).
+She has a strong practice in taxpayer litigation, regularly receiving instructions in the Court of Appeal, Upper Tribunal and First-tier Tribunal.
+Her main areas of specialism are employment-related taxes, residency and domicile, with a particular expertise in employment status and the applicability of the intermediaries legislation (known as IR35).
+She regularly represents and advises taxpayers on these issues.
+Appointed to the Attorney General's Panel of Counsel (B Panel), Georgia is also regularly instructed by HMRC, especially in cases involving residence and domicile issues, DOTAS applications, and Judicial Review.

 IR35